 Foster Grandparent Program (FGP)

 Foster Grandparents offer emotional support to children who have been abused and neglected, mentor troubled teenagers and young mothers, and care for premature infants and children with physical challenges.
 In the process, they strengthen communities by providing caring services that community budgets are unable to financially support and by nurturing a bond across generations.
 Foster Grandparents provide from 15-40 hours of weekly service to community organizations such as Head Start, hospitals, public schools, day care centers, and juvenile detention centers.
-Foster Grandparents receive modest, tax-free stipends and reimbursement for the costs of transportation, meals during service, annual physical examinations, and accident liability while on duty.
-The program provides the Grandparent with the following:
+The program provides volunteers with the following:

 - Monthly limited transportation reimbursement.

 - Recognition, such as luncheons, trips, and small tokens of appreciation.

 - The opportunity to meet other seniors and help the community.